Wolox/redux-recompose/src/effects/onCancel/README.md

 ## onCancel - Effect

-This effect is cancels the polling flow.
+This effect cancels the polling flow.

 This effect is a multi-target effect - It modifies more than one target at the same time.